 Bob is one of the premier authors' representatives in the world.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Sarah Palin, Dick Cheney, Alan Greenspan, Katharine Graham, Ben Bernanke, Paul Ryan, Tim Russert, Barbra Streisand, Jack Welch, Khaled Hosseini, Bill Walton, Mitch McConnell, Jake Tapper, Phil Knight, Mary Higgins Clark, several former U.S. Secretaries of State and Secretaries of the Treasury, numerous U.S. Senators and House members, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Mary Higgins Clark, Dick Cheney, Alan Greenspan, Katharine Graham, Ben Bernanke, Nikki Haley, Tim Russert, Barbra Streisand, Jack Welch, Khaled Hosseini, Bill Walton, Mitch McConnell, Jake Tapper, Phil Knight, several former U.S. Secretaries of State and Secretaries of the Treasury, numerous U.S. Senators and House members, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.

 Bob also represents former government officials in conjunction with their transitions to the private sector.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Janet Yellen, Madeleine Albright, Alan Greenspan, Ray Kelly, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, Nikki Haley, Janet Yellen, Madeleine Albright, Alan Greenspan, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Cabinet officials, Senators and Congressmen.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.